 - All There in the Script: Although not displayed in-game, the files for LEGO Island 2 include a list of the ages of many LEGO Island citizens.
 For example, Pepper Roni is 12, the Brickster is 35, and the Infomaniac is 55.
 Apparently, the Infomaniac and Brickolinis being over a zillion years old in the original LEGO Island was quietly retconned into Canon Discontinuity (which makes sense considering "zillion" is just a made-up number often used as a hyperbole).

-- Alternate Continuity: Each port of LEGO Island 2 had a different story then the other versions.
+- Alternate Continuity: Each port of LEGO Island 2 had a different story than the other versions.
 While the PS1 and PC versions had somewhat similar stories, the GBA and GBC versions had completely different plots, leaving it questionable which one of the three story variations is canon.

-- Arson, Murder, and Jaywalking: The manual for the first LEGO Island features a Wanted Poster for the Brickster.
+- Arson, Murder, and Jaywalking: The manual for the first LEGO Island features a "Wanted!"
+Poster for the Brickster.
 He is wanted for "Felony deconstruction, misdemeanor bad jokes, stealing bricks and worst of all: insulting Mama."

 - Artifact of Doom: The constructopedia in the second game, a book that somehow holds the island together.